Morse-Bott cohomology from homological perturbation theory: Basic Example: Finite Dimensional Morse-Bott Cohomology

 \section{Basic Example: Finite Dimensional Morse-Bott Cohomology}

 The aim of this section is to construct a flow category for the finite dimensional Morse-Bott theory.
-The existence of such flow category is a folklore theorem, stated in various places, e.g. \cite{austin1995morse,fukaya1996floer}.
+The existence of such a flow category is a folklore theorem, stated in various places, e.g.\ \cite{austin1995morse,fukaya1996floer}.
 The Morse version of the flow category was introduced in \cite{cohen1995floer}, and \cite{wehrheim2012smooth} provided a detailed construction for the flow category of a Morse function for metrics which are standard near critical points.
-In this section, we prove that there is a flow category for any Morse-Bott function if we use a generic metric.
+In this section, we prove that there is a flow category for any Morse-Bott function if we choose a suitable metric.
 The local analysis in our case is just a family version of the analysis in \cite{wehrheim2012smooth}.

-In the Morse case, \cite{audin2014morse} provides an argument to reduce constructions of continuation maps and homotopies to some gradient flow counting.
-Similarly, we can construct the flow morphisms and flow homotopies by looking at some flow categories.
-Therefore, just like the Morse case, we can prove the cohomology of the flow category is independent of the Morse-Bott function.
-The main theorem of this chapter is the following. \begin{theorem} Let $f$ be a Morse-Bott function on a closed manifold $M$, then there exists a metric $g$, such that compactified moduli spaces of (unparametrized) gradient flow lines form a flow category with an orientation structure.
-The cohomology of the flow category is independent of the Morse-Bott function and equals the regular cohomology $H^*(M,\R)$. \end{theorem}
+In the Morse case, \cite[\S 3.4]{audin2014morse} provides an argument to reduce constructions of continuation maps and homotopies to counting gradient flow lines on some larger manifolds.
+Similarly, we can construct the flow morphisms and flow homotopies by looking at flow categories arising from some larger manifolds with suitable Morse-Bott functions.
+With all of these established, just like the Morse case, we can prove the cohomology of the flow category is independent of the Morse-Bott function.
+The main theorem of this chapter is the following. \begin{theorem} Let $f$ be a Morse-Bott function on a closed manifold $M$, then there exists a metric $g$, such that the compactified moduli spaces of (unparameterized) gradient flow lines form a flow category with an orientation structure.
+The cohomology of the flow category is independent of the Morse-Bott function and is equal to the regular cohomology $H^*(M,\R)$. \end{theorem}

-Let $f$ be a Morse-Bott function on $M$ throughout this section, and the critical manifolds are $C_1,\ldots,C_n$, such that $f(C_i)<f(C_j)$ whenever $i<j$.
+Let $f$ be a Morse-Bott function on $M$ throughout this section, and the critical manifolds are $C_1,\ldots,C_n$, such that $f(C_i)<f(C_j)$ iff $i<j$.
 We can fix a real number $\delta>0$, such that $\delta$ is strictly smaller than the absolute values of the nonzero eigenvalues of $Hess(f)$ over all critical manifolds $C_i$.